matmaxgeds/somaliaims-demo/README.md

-#  somaliaims
+#  somaliaims project
 -------------

 ## Developer guidelines

 The development process of this project follows the gitflow concept

-master - production
+* master - production
-develop - staging
+* develop - staging
-feature branches - this will be for any feature you are working releases
+* feature branches - this will be for any feature you are working
+* releases

 ## Notes